-Chinese food is, let’s be honest, the staple food of people too lazy to cook regardless of where we are living in the world.
-There are a massive amount of Chinese restaurants in the Netherlands: from takeaway to high-end eat-in-a-floating restaurant kind of place.
+Chinese food is, let’s be honest, the staple food of Dutch people too lazy to cook.
+There’s a massive amount of Chinese restaurants in the Netherlands: from takeaway to high-end eat-in-a-floating restaurant kind of place.

-As a culturally aware expat living in the Netherlands, you must have heard native Chinese complain about the Chinese food one can eat in the Netherlands.
-Ever wonder why are they being so critical?
-In this article, we will take a look into it.
+As a culturally aware expat living in the Netherlands, you must have heard native Chinese complain about the Chinese food one can eat here.
+Ever wonder why they’re being so critical?

 Here are some features of this new breed of comfort food that Dutch people love so much!

-When getting Chinese food in the Netherlands, expect weird names you can’t pronounce
+When getting Chinese food in the Netherlands, expect names you can’t pronounce

-Luckily, the owners are usually kind enough to put the Dutch descriptions of what the dishes are under the alien-looking names.
-If you do not read any of them, then, unfortunately, you’re out of luck.
+Luckily, restaurant owners are usually kind enough to put the Dutch — and sometimes even English — descriptions of what the dishes are under the unfamiliar names.

 Europeans, especially foodies, often complain about how meat and fish should not be mixed in the same meal, let alone in the same dish.

-You know the best (worst – if you have allergies) part?
-They don’t always tell you on the menu, because just like the saying on your fortune cookie, they think the surprise is always positive.
+You know the best (worst if you have allergies) part?
+This isn’t always written on the menu, because, just like the saying on your fortune cookie, they’ll tell you that the surprise is always positive.

 Expect an avalanche of food when you get Dutch-Chinese food in the Netherlands

-Some of us may have this experience: no matter how many times you have ordered takeaway, it never ceased to amaze you how much Dutch-Chinese food you are given.
+Some of us may have this experience: no matter how many times you have ordered takeaway, it never ceases to amaze you how much food you are given.